Skip to content

 The distinction matters because it changes how you invest your time.
 If outcomes are purely random, preparation is a waste.
 But if preparation is a filter that increases your surface area for opportunity, then every hour spent building skills, relationships, and knowledge compounds.

-Get the Free First Chapter
+Get Chapter One

-Join the reader list to get Chapter 1 free, plus updates on speaking, podcasts, and new writing.
+Join the list and get Chapter 1 free, plus updates on speaking, podcasts, and new writing.